drewanye/har-joint-model/README.md

 **STL.** STL is the short form of single task learning.
 STL recognizes simple and complex activities separately.
 Forthe two tasks, STL utilizes the same network and parameters with AROMA.
 Differently, there is no shared structure between these two tasks, and the loss functions of two tasks are minimized separately.
 **DCNN.** DCNN (Yang et al. 2015) is also a single task learning method that recognizes simple and complex activities using a deep convolutional neural network.
 **DeepConvLSTM.** DeepConvLSTM (Ordónez and Roggen 2016) recognizes activities based on convolution operations and LSTM units.
 **TM.** TM stands for topic model.
 Referring to Huynh,Fritz, and Schiele (2008), TM treats a complex activity sample as a “document”, which is composed of a corpus of “words” (i.e., simple activity samples).
 TM firstly recognizes simple activities using a Naive Bayes based classifier.
 In this way, TM can obtain $l_c⁄l_s$ words for each document, and form a document-word matrix.
 Then TM applies a LDA topic model on this document-word matrix to learn a document-topic matrix, which shows the topic distributions of all documents.

-These topic distributions are the underlying features of complex activities.
-The number of topics are set to 10 according to Huynh, Fritz, and Schiele (2008).
+### How to run the code?
+The project structure: